Lumae Privacy Policy

 Table: Summary of Your Key Privacy Rights (as applicable to Lumae's current practices)

-Access / Know Yes Yes Yes Yes
+Access / Know Yes Yes Yes

-Data Portability Yes Yes (limited scope) No Yes
+Data Portability Yes (limited scope) No Yes

-Restrict Processing Yes No No Varies
+Restrict Processing No No Varies

-Non-Discrimination Yes (implied) Yes Yes (implied) Yes
+Non-Discrimination Yes Yes (implied) Yes

 Note: This table provides a simplified overview based on Lumae's current data practices.
 Specific details, definitions, and exceptions vary by law.
 "N/A" indicates the concept is addressed differently or not applicable to current operations.